-Streets of Rage 4 (known in Japan as Bare Knuckle IV) is a 2D belt-scrolling brawler developed by DotEmu, Lizardcube, and Guard Crush Games and published digitally by DotEmu (Yooreka Studio in China) for the Xbox One, PlayStation 4, Nintendo Switch, and PC on April 30, 2020.
-The PS4 and Switch versions also received a limited physical release by Limited Run.
+Streets of Rage 4 (known in Japan as Bare Knuckle IV) is a 2D belt-scrolling brawler developed by DotEmu, Lizardcube, and Guard Crush Games (with porting help by Blitworks and Seaven Studio) and published digitally by DotEmu (Yooreka Studio in China) for the Xbox One, PlayStation 4, Nintendo Switch, and PC on April 30, 2020.

 The fourth installment of Sega's Streets of Rage series (and released 16 years after Streets of Rage 3), Streets of Rage 4 features a new game engine (based on Guard Crush Games' previous indie game Streets of Fury) and high-definition hand-drawn graphics (similar to Lizardcube's previous game Wonder Boy: The Dragon's Trap).
 While most of the game plays similarly to the original trilogy, it includes new gameplay mechanics (such as an updated combo system, situational health regeneration after performing special attacks, and a new Stage-based scoring system).
 In addition to two-player online multiplayer, the game introduces four-player local multiplayer to the series.

 Set 10 years after the fall of criminal mastermind Mr. X's syndicate, the story involves a new crime syndicate mysteriously corrupting Wood Oak City, led by Mr. X's own children (the "Y Twins", Mr. Y and Ms. Y).
 Joining former cops Axel Stone and Blaze Fielding in their investigation are guitarist Cherry Hunter (the daughter of their old friend Adam) and mason Flyoid Iraia (a cyborg apprentice of the scientist Dr. Zan).